In this guide, we’ll be covering everything you need to know about halal food in the Maldives.

 5. Hurawalhi Island Resort

 Finally on our list is Hurawalhi Island Resort.
-Situated on a private island in the Lhaviyani Atoll, this resort is the ideal balance of serenity and excitement.
+Situated on a private island in the Lhaviyani Atoll, this resort is ideal romantic experiences.

 As Hurawalhi Island Resort is an adults-only resort, it is perfect for a Maldives halal honeymoon.
 Romance plays a large part in what the resort has to offer.